isabella232/constant-contact-woocommerce/README.txt

 --- Prospects: Have not made a purchase yet
 - Send automated welcome emails and behavior based trigger emails
 - Find new customers with Facebook and Instagram ads

+== Changelog ==

+= 1.1.0 =

+* Added: Campaign ID data inclusion for purchased orders originating from your mailing campaigns.
+* Fixed: compatibility issue with phone numbers and PHP 7.3
+* Updated: Wording in our WooCommerce tab.